 La Paz Waterfall Gardens Birds

-At the aviary, you’ll see heaps of exotic and tropical birds.
+At the aviary, you’ll see heaps of tropical birds.
 In fact, there are over 30 different types of birds here.
 You’ll see macaws, toucans, parrots, owls, hawks, finches, parakeets, woodpeckers, motmots, ducks and falcons.
 The La Paz Waterfall Gardens Nature Park is simply heaven for birdwatchers.

 The La Paz butterfly garden is a quaint and peaceful observatory full of mesmerising butterflies.
 You’ll find over 25 different species of butterflies here.
 In fact, there are a whopping 4,000 butterflies that live in the observatory.
 Here, you’ll learn about the life cycle of the butterfly whilst in their presence!
 Actually, did you know that 90% of the butterfly species that exist in Central America, preside in Costa Rica?
 So, you’re bound to see an array of butterflies at the observatory.
 No wonder, the International Association of Butterfly Exhibitors voted this observatory the best in the world.